iamifeolushola/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 This project explored more pointers, arrays, the differences, how to use them, the scope of variables, and manipulate strings.

 ## More Info
-* All files were compiled on Ubuntu 20.04.0 LTS using `gcc`.
+* All files were compiled on Ubuntu 20.04.0 LTS using `gcc 9.4.0`.
 * All script used the [`betty`](https://github.com/holbertonschool/Betty/wiki) style.
 * All programs were written in C language according to `C90` standard.